Skip to content

 rest(TAIL, [_, *TAIL]),

-[HEAD, *TAIL] matches any non-empty list, binding HEAD to the first element and TAIL to the remainder.
+[HEAD, *TAIL] unifies with any non-empty list, binding HEAD to the first element and TAIL to the remaining elements.

-You can pattern-match directly in the head of a clause, which is often cleaner than putting a pattern in the body:
+Clause heads can describe the structure of list arguments directly, which is often cleaner than stating the structure as a separate condition in the body:

 sum_list([], 0),